BoringStocks/StonkScraper/README.md

 `StonkScraper` is available under the MIT license.
 See the [LICENSE](https://github.com/BoringStocks/StonkScraper/blob/dev/LICENSE) file for more info.

 ### Disclaimer
-`StonkScraper` uses Yahoo Finance to aggregate its data.
+`StonkScraper` uses Yahoo Finance to aggregate data.
 No copyright infringement intended.